Skip to content

 User: "Research topic X in the background while I work on Y"

-Sub-agent: [Runs concurrently, main agent continues working on Y]
+Sub-agent: [Runs concurrently, sends progress every 5 min, main agent continues working on Y]

 System: [When complete, user receives notification with result summary]